ttdoucet/ttdoucet.github.io/softrock/index.md

 There is also a second [Python Notebook to analyze the bandpass filters][bpf] used in the receiver front end.

-I encourage you to clone the repos and run them for yourself if you're interested--lots of fun!
+I encourage you to clone the repos and run them for yourself if you're interested---lots of fun!

 ## Reading